Zoom

 Changing the date and time

 Log in to Zoom at www.helsinki.fi/zoom.
-Click Sign in.
-Click the Profile tab.
+Select Sign in.
+Go to the Profile tab.

 Date

-Click the Edit button in the Date Format row.
-You can select the desired date format by clicking on the desired format in the drop-down menu.
+Select the Edit button in the Date Format row.
+You can select the desired date format by clicking on it in the drop-down menu.

 Time